Related Content

 from Euston

-The fastest option is take a southbound Northern line train via Charing Cross, and a short flight of stairs is the final stage of making the transfer from the main concourse at Euston to these Underground trains.
+The fastest option is take a southbound Northern line train via Charing Cross, though a short flight of stairs is the final stage of making the transfer from the main concourse at Euston to these Underground trains.

 However, if time is on your side bus route 68 goes from stop E in the bus station.